Skip to main content

 Appendix B: Recurring Timer Pattern

-Since timers are one-shot, actors implement recurring behavior by re-scheduling from within the handler:
+Since timers are one-shot, actors implement recurring behavior by re-scheduling from within the handler.
+Each re-schedule is a fresh pay-as-you-go subscription tick — when fee_payer runs dry, the loop terminates automatically on the next fire (§5.4 path 2).

 class HeartbeatActor: